 After the scandal of 1951, the hopes of big time football at William and Mary were tarnished.
 It was then that the faculty let the school know that they would never let anyone forget how the College’s academics had been tainted by the athletics department overstepping its bounds.
 Following the scandal, and between 1955 and 1964, W&M failed to post a single season with a .500 record or better.
 When the big schools formed the Atlantic Coast Conference (ACC) in 1954, William & Mary was relegated to a less prestigious conference.
 The scandal had done its damage.

-As mentioned, to this day, the scandal is sometimes brought up at W&M booster happy hours and among select big whigs on campus.
+As mentioned, to this day, the scandal is sometimes brought up at W&M booster happy hours and among select big wigs on campus.
 If you ever wondered how a football program as historic as William & Mary’s (founded 1893) wound up in the FCS, the Scandal of 1951 is a good place to start.
 We’ll never know what the program would look like today if W&M could have experienced athletic success without altering transcripts — perhaps the team would be a top-25 powerhouse.
 But one thing is for certain: to this day, an unrelenting emphasis has been placed on academics at the College of William & Mary.
 Student athletes brought into the College today are just that — students first, and athletes second.
-But that doesn’t mean we can’t dominate the CAA with top-tier student athletes, now does it?
+But boy do we wonder what Tribe football could have looked like.
 LET’S GO TRIBE!!!